nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 Transactions that resulted from a `TransactionRangeQuery` MUST have an LC value that is within the requested range.
 If any of these requirements are not met, the entire message MUST be ignored.
 If the resulting list of transactions is empty, a node MAY ignore the message and not send a `TransactionList` message.
-If the list is not empty, it MUST send a response.
+If the list is not empty, it SHOULD send a response.
 All transactions in the `TransactionList` message MUST be sorted by LC value (lowest first).
 All transactions without a `pal` header MUST be added with their payload.
 Transactions with a `pal` header are discussed in [§7](rfc017-distributed-network-grpc-v2.md#7-private-transactions).
 If a transaction is received without a payload and it does not contain a `pal` header, it MUST stop processing the message.